Oxygen Therapy for Carbon Monoxide Poisoning: Emergency Protocols and HBOT Evidence

 100% O2, non-rebreather mask 80 minutes (1.3 hours)

-Treatment with normobaric 100% oxygen continues until COHb levels fall below 5% and symptoms resolve.
-In mild cases (brief exposure, no loss of consciousness, COHb below 15%), normobaric oxygen alone is often sufficient.
+Normobaric 100 percent oxygen continues until COHb falls below 5 percent and symptoms resolve.
+In mild cases (brief exposure, no loss of consciousness, COHb below 15 percent), normobaric oxygen alone is often sufficient.

-HBOT is an FDA-cleared indication for CO poisoning and is considered the standard of care for severe cases.
-The Undersea and Hyperbaric Medical Society (UHMS) recommends HBOT for CO poisoning meeting any of the following criteria:
+HBOT is an FDA-cleared and Medicare-covered indication for CO poisoning and is the standard of care for severe cases.6 The Undersea and Hyperbaric Medical Society recommends HBOT for CO poisoning that meets any of these criteria:

-• Loss of consciousness at any point during the exposure
+• Loss of consciousness at any point during exposure

 • Neurological signs: confusion, ataxia, seizures, focal deficits